home play the bach band camp RSS feed

 • xkcd

-A lot of people knock XKCD for being relatively unfunny, "too reddit," etc but it's charming and indisputably a good source of digestible infographics.
+It's the classic geek webcomic.
+Some people knock XKCD for being relatively unfunny, "too reddit," etc but it's charming and indisputably a good source of digestible infographics.
 Also the "What If?" pages completely live up to the promise of their concept.

-Web non-comics ("weirdcore" mostly)
+Web non-comics (moving pictures)

 • Baman Piderman